farshadbaharvand/Modern_Ethereum_Whitepaper/article/01-introduction.md

 ## 1. Barter Economy (~10,000 BCE)
 Before money, societies engaged in barter—the direct exchange of goods and services.

-Problems:
+- Problems

-Double coincidence of wants: Both parties had to want what the other offered.
+    - Double coincidence of wants: Both parties had to want what the other offered.

-No standardized unit of value.
+    - No standardized unit of value.

-Difficult to store wealth over time.
+    - Difficult to store wealth over time.

-This inefficiency motivated the search for a more versatile exchange mechanism.
+    - This inefficiency motivated the search for a more versatile exchange mechanism.

 ## 2. Commodity Money (~3000 BCE onward)
 People began using universally accepted items with intrinsic value (e.g., cattle, grain, shells, salt, and eventually metals) as commodity money.

+- Key Development:
-Key Development: Use of precious metals like gold and silver.
+    - Use of precious metals like gold and silver.

-Durable, divisible, portable, and relatively scarce.
+    - Durable, divisible, portable, and relatively scarce.

-Early coins were minted in ancient Mesopotamia, Lydia (modern-day Turkey), and China.
+    - Early coins were minted in ancient Mesopotamia, Lydia, and China.

 ## 3. Metallic Coinage (~600 BCE)
 Lydia (Asia Minor) is credited with producing the first standardized coins made of electrum (gold-silver alloy).